 If you prefer trams, then the 1, 2, D, 62, and 71 lines all go to the Karlsplatz or Oper/Karlsplatz stops.
 The 1, D and 71 serve both Schottentor and Rathausplatz, while the 1 and 2 lines stop at Schwedenplatz.

-And if you’re looking for even more seasonal joy after the ride, two of the stops have major Christmas markets attached.
+And if you’re looking for even more seasonal joy after a ride, two of the stops have major Christmas markets attached.
 Karlsplatz can rightly claim to be the most artistic of all the city’s seasonal markets.
 And the Christkindlmarkt at the Rathausplatz is Vienna’s biggest and most famous.